 Laroia also invented much of the technology behind the LTE 4G wireless standard and today powers global mobile connectivity.
 He was inducted into the Innovations Hall of Fame, University of Maryland, College Park, and he has more than 365 issued patents and more than 380 pending.

-Dr. Kai-Fu Lee is the founder of Sinovation Ventures, managing a $2.3 billion dual-currency investment fund.
+Lee is the Chairman and CEO of Sinovation Ventures, managing a $1.7 billion dual-currency investment fund.
 Sinovation is a leading technology-savvy investment firm focusing on developing Chinese high-tech companies.
 Lee also serves as president of the Sinovation Ventures Artificial Intelligence Institute.

-Prior to founding Sinovation Ventures in 2009, Lee was the vice president of Google and president of Google China.
-Previously, he held senior executive positions at Microsoft, SGI and Apple.
-He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and he was the Vice Chairman of the Committee of 100 and named one of the 100 most influential people in the world by TIME Magazine.
-Lee has authored ten US patents and over 100 journal and conference papers.
-He's also an author of seven top-selling books in Chinese and has more than 50 million followers online.
+Prior to founding Sinovation in 2009, Lee was the President of Google China.
+Previously, he held executive positions at Microsoft, SGI and Apple.
+He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and he was Vice Chairman of the Committee of 100 and named one of the 100 most influential people in the world by TIME Magazine.
+He is the author of seven best-selling books in Chinese, launching his new book AI Superpowers internationally in fall 2018, and has over 50 million followers on social media.

 Ingrid Fetell Lee has devoted ten years to answering the question: "How do tangible things create intangible joy?"
 Drawing on research from the fields of neuroscience and psychology, her book, Joyful, and her blog "The Aesthetics of Joy" explore the powerful connection between our surroundings and our emotions, and empower people to find more joy in daily life through design.